bchavdarov/bcdlblue/README.md

-# BCDLpurple
+# BCDLblue
-BCDLpurple is a responsive, flexible and user-friendly theme for WordPress based on `underscores` and `Bootstrap 5`.
+BCDLblue is a more extended version of BCDLpurple is a responsive, flexible and user-friendly theme for WordPress based on `underscores` and `Bootstrap 5`.
 Although it is functional, the theme is still under development, and will be continually updated.

 Installation